koliseoapi/help/content/tickets/validation.md

 6. Put the QR code of any valid ticket in front of the camera.
 If the ticket is valid, the application makes a distinctive sound and displays the ticket information.

 <aside class="note">
-Anyone with a valid Google account can operate the access control application, not just the event organizer.
+Anyone with an Android device can operate the access control application, not just the event organizer.
 </aside>

 Once logged in, the Android application does not require a connection to the Internet to validate tickets.
 If there is a connection, all logged in devices will synchronize the ticket information in real time.
 Any tickets validated while offline will be synchronized the next time it gets online.